mort65/Simple-Player-Prostitution-SE/README.md

 [PapyrusUtil SE](https://www.nexusmods.com/skyrimspecialedition/mods/13048) for saving/loading MCM settings.

 [Licenses - Player Oppression](https://www.nexusmods.com/skyrimspecialedition/mods/110418?tab=description):
-With the patch installed, the player must buy a license from the guards to work in the Inn.
+With the patch installed, the player must buy a license from the guards to work in Inns.

 **Recommended Mods:**